 3. Fidelis Deception®, advanced cyber deception technology for threat hunt.

 One common security concern among DoD and Intel community teams is the fact that attackers can move undetected in your network.
-This is where Fidelis Deception capabilities shine.
-With Deception, the first layer deployed are a set of decoys: decoys are emulated assets that are automatically created and deployed within your network to mimic the capabilities of real-world assets.
+This is where Fidelis Deception’s capabilities shine.
+With Deception, the first layer deployed is a set of decoys: decoys are emulated assets that are automatically created and deployed within your network to mimic the capabilities of real-world assets.
 The decoys blend into your existing environment to intentionally make the devices in your network look vulnerable and open to a breach.
-To make each decoy authentic, it must mimic real assets in the network, which includes the domain it is registered to, the services it publishes, the ports it has opened, the file system it reveals and the network traffic it exposes.
+To make each decoy authentic, it must mimic real assets in the network, which includes the domain it is registered to, the services it publishes, the ports it has opened, the file system it reveals, and the network traffic it exposes.
 The moment an attempt is made to communicate with these decoys, it sends off an alert to the analyst who becomes aware of an attacker on the network.
-Since there is no legitimate reason for users and systems to interact with decoys, alerts produced by decoys are almost certainly related to an ongoing attack and are treated as high confidence alerts.
+Since there is no legitimate reason for users and systems to interact with decoys, alerts produced by decoys are almost certainly related to an ongoing attack and are treated as high-confidence alerts.
 Fidelis Deception automates the process of creating, deploying, and managing decoys enabling you to spread many decoys around your networks to mimic the critical systems and services running within your network.
 Based on the government entity, hundreds or thousands of decoys can be deployed in the network, each with a different operating system and role.

 To make decoys look real, Fidelis Deception assists your team in deploying breadcrumbs, which are pieces of information placed on real assets to lure attackers to the decoys.
 Breadcrumbs show usage of the decoy services by holding information and credentials for those services.
 Examples of breadcrumbs include documents, configuration files, and credentials.
 Like decoys, breadcrumbs blend into the cyber environment and are created to be relevant to the asset and applications the breadcrumb is deployed to.
 Once again, Fidelis Deception automates much of the work to create, deploy, and manage breadcrumbs.